-(a) Summary of General Responsibilities: The Public Safety Committee shall review correctional safety and security issues at Garner Correctional Facility which affect the Town.

-- (1) The Committee shall be composed of the warden or superintendent of the correctional facility.
+- (a) Summary of General Responsibilities: The Public Safety Committee shall review correctional safety and security issues at Garner Correctional Facility which affect the Town. - (b) Membership and Terms: - (1) The Committee shall be composed of the warden or superintendent of the correctional facility.
 Other representatives shall be filled by the First Selectman in accordance with Subsection 2-201(a) of this Charter. - (2) Representatives appointed by the First Selectman serve at his or her pleasure.